readyready15728/misc/awakemud-notes.md

 * There is an ATM at the entrance of The Auburn Center.
 * The receptionist at the very topmost floor of Knight Center offers work (minimum reputation 400).
+* Take the Ares invitation slip to Big Boomers on floor 1 of the Knight Center.
+There they sell truly high-end cyberware and a number of high-quality firearms including a sniper rifle I might want to get someday.
 * Mister Johann at The Banshee in Touristville offers work.
 * Hyeon Sang-chul at Y.Y.
 Korean BBQ in Touristville offers work.
 * Guang and Huang intersection in Chinatown is where Yellow Lotus can be